IRNAS/irnas-guidelines-docs/README.md

 - [CodeChecker server] - Used for setting up and running CodeChecker server.
 - [East] - A command line meta-tool, useful for creating, managing, and deploying Zephyr or nRF Connect SDK projects.
+- [Docker images] - Images suitable for the Zephyr/NCS development.

 ## License 📄